Thodi Der: Background

-The version heard in Half Girlfriend is revamped from an earlier tune by Pakistani singer Farhan Saeed, while he was with the band Jal Band.
+The version heard in Half Girlfriend is revamped from an earlier tune by Pakistani singer Farhan Saeed, while he was with the band Jal.
 It was originally composed in Punjabi.
 In the movie, an English-dubbed version, "Stay a Little Longer", is performed by Anushka Shahaneya.

 Release and lyrics

 The song was released on 25 April 2017 and Half Girlfriend came out on 19 May 2017.

 The original version, sung by Farhan Saeed, received an overwhelming response from the public, with the music video on YouTube garnering four million views in a single day.

 As of June 2017, the song's music video has garnered 23 million views.

 The version sung in Half Girlfriend reached 50 million views as of September 2017.

 The song has been viewed more than 222 million times on YouTube as of February 2023.